asbc19/SNN_Interface/README.md

 - This implementation was created in Vivado 2018.3.
 - The target device is Kintex-7 KC705 Evaluation Platform.
 - It implements uBlaze + UART + Ethernet Blocks.
-- The source code for the uBlaze was created using SDK 2018.3.
+- The firmware for uBlaze was created using SDK 2018.3.